Mandruyd/nextcord-ext-menus/README.md

 Note that the `ButtonMenu` class is used instead of `Menu` in order to make it a `View`. `ButtonMenu` is a subclass of `Menu` and it therefore has all the same attributes and methods.

-Also note that `view=self` is passed with the initial message and `nextcord.ui.button` is used instead of `menus.button`.
+Also note that `view=self` is passed with the initial message and `discord.ui.button` is used instead of `menus.button`.

 `ButtonMenu.disable` can be used to disable all buttons in the menu.